How to get to the Seven Rila Lakes/Sapareva Banya from Sofia?

-You can spice up this enjoyable visit with an easy haft-an-hour hike to the tomb of the founder of the Monastery- St.Ivan Rilaski- a highly spiritual place, where some believe one can cleanse their sins by walking through a hole in the rocks.
+You can spice up this enjoyable visit with an easy half-hour hike to the tomb of the founder of the Monastery- St.Ivan Rilaski- a highly spiritual place, where some believe one can cleanse their sins by walking through a hole in the rocks.

 To complete the whole experience, you should not miss trying the fresh fish specialties in one of the many traditional taverns near the monastery.